darinasakura/Getting-and-Cleaning-Data-Course-Project/CODEBOOK.md

 ##Study design

 The data was taken from a study conducted by Jorge L. et al. called "Human Activity Recognition Using Smartphones Dataset".
-There is a paper description at
+There is a paper description at:

 <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>

-and all the data is in a zip file at
+and all the data is in a zip file at:

 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

 ##Raw data